MakerFaireOrlando/mfo-static-website/pages/attend.md

 **Questions?
 Email <makers@makerfaireorlando.com>**

 ---
-{%comment%}

 *No Purchase Necessary.
-Tickets must be purchased by 11/4/2021.
-To receive a single entry for the DeltaMaker 3D Printer giveaway, mail your contact information (name, email address and phone number) to Maker Faire Orlando 3D Printer Giveaway c/o The Maker Effect Foundation, PO Box 3142, Windermere, FL 34786.
-Entries must be postmarked no later than 11/4/2021.
+Tickets must be purchased by 11/3/2023.
+Two winners will be drawn, the first winner will have their choice of a DeltaMaker 3D Printer (model to be determined by DeltaMaker) or Flux Ador Laser Cutter and the second winner will receive the unclaimed tool.
+Limit one prize per person.
+To receive a single entry, mail your contact information (name, email address and phone number) to Maker Faire Orlando Maker Tool Giveaway c/o The Maker Effect Foundation, PO Box 3142, Windermere, FL 34786.
+Entries must be postmarked no later than 11/4/2023.
-{%endcomment%}